gewarren/cleanrepo/README.md

 - Given a file name, show the TOC files it is referenced in (although this type of search can easily be done in e.g. VS Code, with a search scope of TOC.md files).
-- Show include files that aren't linked to anywhere.
+- Show orphaned include files.
+- Show orphaned code snippets.
 - Show files in TOCs that have redirect_urls.
 (Note: should this handle central redirect files too?)
 - Do a friendly diff of two TOC files: number of topics in each, topics in one file but not the other, sub-node comparisons, (nodes that have a link in one file but not the other)